Check out labs of a 38 year old male that was damaged.

-The first set of labs were taken in November 2021, and we are revisiting them in February of 2022.
+The first set of labs was taken in November 2021, and we are revisiting them in February of 2022.
 When he came to me, he was suffering from the following conditions:

 - Plantar fasciitis